xiaoxianyu-office/mm/Items/Potions.md

   - <type> <duration> <level>
 ```
 **&lt;type&gt;**
-Type of potion effect that should be applied.
-See below for a list of all options at your disposal.
+The type of potion effect that should be applied.
+See below for a list of all types.

 **&lt;duration&gt;**
 The duration of the potion effect measured in ticks [1].

 **&lt;level&gt;**
-The level-modifier for the potion effect.
-Lowest possible is "0".
+The level modifier for the potion effect.
+0 = Level I, 1 = Level II, Etc.

 **colors**
 The RGB color of the potion, i.e. **Color: 255,0,255** for a purple potion